Albert shako: Shako plate

 Light companies (and light infantry regiments) were distinguished with a bugle in the centre of the plate, grenadier companies with a grenade.
 Fusilier regiments wore a grenade-shaped shako plate, rifle regiments one in bronze shaped like a bugle.

 Plume

 The ball-shaped plume (sometimes called a tuft) was retained from earlier shakos and the Albert hat.
 The ball was made of worsted and measured 2+1/2 in in diameter.
 It was attached to the helmet by a metal mounting.

 The colour of the plume varied to denote different roles.
 The line infantry wore red with a white tuft; light infantry regiments and the light companies of the line infantry wore green with a white tuft; fusilier regiments, the grenadier companies of line infantry regiments and the Royal Marines wore plain white and rifle regiments wore green with a black tuft.
-Regimental staff officers wore a plain red plume and field officers wore a red horsehair plume instead of the ball.
+Regimental staff officers wore a plain red plume and field officers wore red horsehair in place of the plume.